JoonaNeittamo/previouswork/README.md

 Trained models will take over 15 minutes of time to train but reach 95% accuracy (and the dataset is not small so theres no catch).
 More info in the README of the app.

 # SQLAlchemy_Python_Engine folder
 A school assignment where the task was to create a simple DBMS using SQLAlchemy with SQLite as the engine

+# FinalTask folder
+Object Oriented Programming C# final task.
+Simplified version of Trick-taking game.
+Fully functional game with screen clear user interface (in terminal that is).
+Many requirements are listed in the .PDF file.